-§ 102-41.160 May we retain the reimbursement from transfers of unclaimed personal property?
+§102-41.160 May we retain the reimbursement from transfers of unclaimed personal property?

 No, you must deposit the reimbursement from transfers of unclaimed personal property in a special account for a period of 3 years pending a claim from the former owner.
-After 3 years, you must deposit these funds into miscellaneous receipts of the U.S. Treasury.
+After 3 years, you must deposit these funds into miscellaneous receipts of the U.S. Treasury unless your agency has statutory authority to do otherwise.